Definition of End-Stopped Line

 The full moon lights my whiskers afire,

-End-stopped line is used in this entire poem where each line ends with a pause.
-Also, they are marked with a punctuation sign.
-It gives rhythmic and poetic effect.
+End-stopped line is used in this entire poem where each line ends with a pause marked by a punctuation sign.
+This gives rhythmic and poetic effect.
 Apart from that, it provides greater flexibility to the poet.

 Surprised I was with sudden heat, which made my heart to glow;